-- A. share the housing of other persons due to loss of housing, economic hardship, or similar reason - B. live in motels, hotels, trailer parks, or camping grounds due to a lack of alternative adequate accommodations - C. live in emergency or transitional shelters - D. are abandoned in hospitals - E. have a primary night time residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings, or - F. live in a car, park, public space, abandoned building, substandard housing, bus or train station, or similar setting adequate housing may vary by locality.
+- A. share the housing of other persons due to loss of housing, economic hardship, or similar reason - B. live in motels, hotels, trailer parks, or camping grounds due to a lack of alternative adequate accommodations - C. live in emergency or transitional shelters - D. are abandoned in hospitals - E. have a primary night time residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings, or - F. live in a car, park, public space, abandoned building, substandard housing, bus or train station, or similar setting

+Pursuant to the McKinney-Vento Act, an unaccompanied youth includes a homeless child or youth not in the physical custody of a parent or guardian.

+&lt;sup>1 According to nonregulatory guidance from the U.S. Department of Education (ED), standards for adequate housing may vary by locality.
 Please see ED guidance for factors to consider when determining whether a child or youth is living in "substandard housing."

-Pursuant to the McKinney-Vento Act, an unaccompanied youth includes a homeless child or youth not in the physical custody of a parent or quardian.

-According to nonregulatory guidance from the U.S. Department of Education (ED), standards for